DiamondLightSource/fa-archiver-py3/docs/fa-archiver.rst

 Configuration Command (C)
 -------------------------
-The rest of the configuration command line is interpreted as a sequence of single character sub-commands, and the archiver returns a one line text response to each command in turn before closing the connection.
+The rest of the configuration command line is interpreted as a sequence of single character sub-commands, and to most commands the archiver returns a one line text response to each command in turn before closing the connection.
 The following sub-commands are recognised:

 F
     Returns the current estimate of the sample frequency as a floating point